Wouldn’t it be amazing if you could save something to your memory the way you do on your laptop or smartphone?

 It would be so handy in a conversation where you can’t recall the name of the person you’re speaking with.

 Or during a presentation when you don’t want to keep glancing at your notes or when you come back home from grocery shopping only to realize you forgot the milk.

 Some people seem to do this with ease.

-It was only after intensely studying how the brain learns and remembers best, and developing and fine-tuning his memory strategies, that he became the memory champion he is today.
+But as most memory masters will tell you that tt was only after intensely studying how the brain learns and remembers best, developing and fine-tuning memory strategies, that they became the memory champion they are today.

-And while you may never have a practical reason to recall 10,000 digits of Pi, you can use many of the strategies that he, and memory champions around the world, apply to improve their memory.
+And while you may never have a practical reason to recall 10,000 digits of Pi, you can use many of the strategies memory champions around the world, use apply to improve their memory.

 Take a look at these 3 ways to optimize your memory.